On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Notion of smooth complexity of a Lg -extension

 \subsection{Attempt of definition of the complexity}

-We note that for the previous example giving $\mu_p(K/k) \geq t-1$, inequalities \eqref{inequalities} show that the number $b_n$ of steps in the algorithm at the layer $K_n$ is of the order of $p^n$, which probably defines the biggest ``complexity'' that may exist, the problem being to define this notion.
-An heuristic, analyzed and numerically tested in \cite[Theorems 1.1, 1.2]{Gra2024} for totally ramified cyclic $p$-extensions $L/k$, suggests that if the complexity of $\CH_L$ is at a low level and $[L : k] \gg 0$, then, in a not very intuitive way, often $\CH_k$ capitulates in $L$.
-On the contrary, in case of hight complexity, capitulation is much less easy; we give in Appendix \ref{P6} some numerical results.
+We note that for the previous example giving $\mu_p(K^\iw/k) \geq t-1$, inequalities \eqref{inequalities} show that the number $b_n$ of steps of the algorithm at the layer $K^\iw_n$ is of the order of $p^n$, which probably defines the biggest ``complexity'' that may exist, the problem being to define this notion.
+An heuristic, that we have analyzed and numerically tested in \cite[Theorems 1.1, 1.2]{Gra2024}, for totally ramified cyclic $p$-extensions $M/F$, suggests that if the complexity of $\CH_M$ is at a low level and $[M : F] \gg 0$, then, in a not very intuitive way, often $\CH_F$ capitulates in $M$.
+On the contrary, in case of hight complexity, capitulation is much less easy; we give with Program \ref{P6} some numerical results.